LuCEresearchlab/expression-tutor-accessibility-tool/Converter/readme.md

 ```
 export or export --json or -j [filename.json]
 ````
-The command export or export with the attribute --json (shortcut -j), exports a json file of the tree diagram that is compatible with the expression tutor.
-If you use only export the script generates a filename, if you use he attribute --json you can specify the filename of the new file.
+The command export or export with the attribute --json (shortcut -j), exports a json file of the tree diagram that is compatible with the Expression Tutor.
+If you use only export the script generates a new filename, if you use the attribute --json you can specify the filename of the new file.

 ```
 export --txt [exportfile.txt]